 Starting at $16 per month, Wix has a host of useful SEO features, like mobile friendliness, social media integration, and SEO best practice prompts.
-In addition to this, Wix now integrates with SEO tools like SEMrush which is a brilliant tool businesses.
-In terms of overall product scores from testing, Wix scores 4.8/5 and is our best website builder, all things considered.
+In addition to this, Wix now integrates with SEO tools like SEMrush which is a brilliant tool for businesses.
+In terms of overall product scores from testing, Wix scores 4.8/5.

-But there are other good website builders for SEO too, including Weebly.
+But there are other good website builders for SEO too, including WordPress.
 Read on to find out more about Wix and Squarespace's closest (and cheapest) competitors.
 In this guide, we'll cover:

 SEO Best Practice Prompts